datacoves/docs/docs/how-tos/airflow/run-airbyte-sync-jobs.md

 ### Airbyte connection

-As Airflow will need to retrieve metadata from the Airbyte's server, Datacoves automatically adds the connection in Airflow.
+As Airflow will trigger connections in the Airbyte's server, Datacoves automatically adds the connection in Airflow.

-To view this connection, a user with Airflow admin privileges must go to the Airflow `Admin -> Connections` menu.
+To view this connection, a user with the Datacoves sysadmin group can go to the Airflow `Admin -> Connections` menu.

 ![Admin Connections](./assets/admin-connections.png)